-Focus Standards Addr ressed in the Unit: Standard Number Standard Description 9.1.3.A.
+Focus Standards Addr essed in the Unit: Standard Number Standard Description 9.1.5.A.
 Know and use the elements and principles of each art form to create works in the arts and humanities.
-9.1.3.B.
-Recognize, know, use and demonstrate a variety of appropriate arts elements and principles produce, review and revise original works in the arts.
-9.1.3.
-C. Recognize and use fundamental vocabulary within each of the arts forms.
-9.3.3.B.
-Know that works in the arts can be described by using the arts elements, principles and concepts (e.g., use of color, shape and pattern in Mondrian's Broadway Boogie-Woogie; use of dynamics, tempo, texture in Ravel's Bolero).
-Important Standards A Addressed in the Unit: 9.1.3.E.
-Demonstrate the ability to define objects, express emotions, illustrate an action or relate experience through creation of works in the arts.
-9.1.3.F.
-Know how to recognize and identify similar and different characteristics amore (e.g., Amish and Hawaiian quilts, Navajo weavings and Kente cloth from Wo
+9.1.5.B.
+Recognize, know, use and demonstrate a variety of appropriate arts elements and principles to produce, review and revise original works in the arts.
+9.1.5.C.
+Know and use fundamental vocabulary within each of the arts forms.
+9.1.5.E.
+Know and demonstrate how arts can communicate experiences, stories, or emotions through the production of works in the arts.
+Important Standards A Addressed in the Unit: 9.1.5.F.
+Describe works of others through performance of exhibition in two art forms.
+9.3.5.B.
+Describe works in the arts comparing similar and contrasting characteristics.

-Misconceptions: Proper Conceptions: 1.
-Learning about the elements and principles is not 1.
-The elements and principles of art are a basic tool necessary important to artmaking. in growth as an artist.
+Mis conceptions: Pro oper Conceptions: 1.
+Learning about the elements and principles is not important to artmaking.
+1. The elements and principles of art are a basic tool necessary in growth as an artist.